-For about 2 million kids in the U.S., learning takes place not in a classroom, but around the kitchen table.
-Many parents who homeschool say they teach this way because they’re worried about the public school environment, they don’t consider their local school educationally rigorous enough, or they want to give their kids a firm moral or religious foundation.
+For more than 2 million kids in the U.S., learning takes place at home.
+Many parents say they homeschool because they’re worried about the public school environment, they don’t consider their local school educationally rigorous enough, or they want to give their kids a firm moral or religious foundation.

 Yet that doesn’t seem to be the case, according to Richard Medlin, PhD, professor of psychology at Stetson University.
 “Research suggests that homeschooled children’s social skills and self-esteem are certainly no worse than those of children attending conventional schools, and are probably better on average,” he says.
 “They tend to be happy, optimistic, and satisfied with their lives.”

 Although homeschooled children have less contact with their peers than kids who attend school, the interactions they do have are more meaningful.
 “Compared to children attending conventional schools, research suggests that homeschooled children have higher quality friendships and better relationships with their parents and other adults,” Medlin says.
 They also learn to interact with people of all racial and ethnic backgrounds.
 And when they go off to college, those formerly homeschooled kids are “socially involved and open to new experiences,” he adds.

 Encouraging homeschool socialization

 That said, all children can benefit from social interaction.
 You can find many opportunities to socialize your homeschooled child — including the same programs public and private school kids attend, such as music or dance lessons, art classes, organized sports, scouting, or hobby groups.